n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 - Python packages: install via `pip install -r requirements.txt`.
 - Npcap: download from npcap.org; enable non‑administrator mode during installation.
 - Wireshark: ensure its folder is in your PATH.
-- Own + have a working Garry's MOD game client installed
+- Own + have a working Garry's Mod game client installed
 - Have a working internet connection

 ### Windows Instructions